-Wild hogs and feral pigs are among the hardiest game animals on the planet; capable of not only surviving, but thriving, in nearly every environment.
-However, even among hunters there are many misconceptions revolving around feral pigs and wild hogs.
-Many believe both broad types of pig are one in the same, when in reality these two terms are quite different, and both encompass dozens of various hog and pig species.
+Wild hogs and feral pigs are among the hardiest game animals on the planet; capable of not only surviving but thriving, in nearly every environment.
+However, even among hunters, there are many misconceptions revolving around feral pigs and wild hogs.
+Many believe both broad types of pig are one and the same when in reality these two terms are quite different, and both encompass dozens of various hog and pig species.

 The term “feral” applies to any animal that was once domesticated or whose ancestors were domesticated but has since been loosed into the wild and lost its sense of domestication.
 Feral pigs, often referred to ambiguously as “razorbacks” in many countries around the world regardless of the actual species of the pig, either were domestic pigs themselves or they are the descendants of domestic pigs.
 The longer a population of formerly domesticated pigs lives in the wild, the more it reverts to its original wild state.
 Yet feral pigs will only ever be able to become so wild because their genetic stock comes from centuries if not millennia of domestication and selective breeding on farms.
 Pigs of any variety are not native to North America and every hog roaming the United States is the descendant of domesticated pigs originally brought over by European explorers.

 In contrast to their feral cousins, truly wild hogs have only ever existed in the wild.
 Wild hogs collectively have never been subject to domestication by humans and have always remained as they were originally—wild.
 Populations of wild boar are almost always native to the regions where they are found and have existed there for thousands of years at least.
 There are still vast populations of wild hogs across Europe that have existed there, unchanged, for as long as man has inhabited the continent.
 In general, wild boar are not only physically larger and stronger than the feral variety but they are also more adept at survival and have a greater awareness of their surroundings.